sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

 1. Click on **Recommendations (1)** from the left side pane.
 Expand **Remediate vulnerabilities (2)** security control (which contains all recommendations related to      security vulnerabilities).
 Make sure you have **Machines should have a vulnerability assessment solution (3)** recommendation listed here.

-   > Note: If you don't see the above recommendation that means it is not loaded yet and it could take up-to 24 hours for all the recommendations to show up.
-It is possible that during the lab time this may not show up – which is the case sometimes.
+   > Note: If you don't see the above recommendation that means it is not loaded yet and it could take up to 24 hours for all the recommendations to show up.
+It is possible that during lab time this may not show up – which is the case sometimes.
 You can note down this step number then continue to the next exercise and verify this later.

     ![](images/posture1.png)